Hi! You clicked on this page.

 I learned to write my own script.
 I can help you write your script.

-Lisa E. Platt combines her experience in customer service, administration and coaching to create Business Networking Made Simple.
-She knows Networking is a skill set that can be learned.
+Lisa E. Platt combined her experience in customer service, administration and coaching to create Business Networking Made Simple.
+She knows Networking, that when mastered, can create amazing opportunities.
 She can help you write your own script, a script that works, a script that will help you reach your networking goals.

 With 20 years’ experience, Lisa has worked on both sides of the table.
 She has extensive experience with managing networking organizations while at the same time representing her small business.

-Lisa teaches accomplished professionals how to expand their sphere of influence.
+Lisa teaches accomplished professionals how to expand their sphere of influence by communicating with intention.